About Pack 99

 Activities, Fundraising, and Adventures

 In January, we host the Pinewood Derby where each Scout designs and builds a wooden race car and competes in heat races with the entire Pack.
 Our annual Blue and Gold banquet is held in February with camping opportunities in the Fall and Spring.
-By the end of the school year, your Scout will have completed all required adventures to advance to the next rank on the Scouting path.
+By the end of the school year, your Scout will have completed all required adventures to advance to the next rank along the Scouting path.

 Each year we raise funds by selling Trail’s End popcorn, which directly supports our Pack activities.
 Additional special events and opportunities are hosted throughout the year, which varies depending on the interests of the Scouts and families.